joegenius98/Undergrad_Honors_Thesis/README.md

+# Note: Work in Progress
+I will be likely be cleaning up code/scripts/documentation/READMEs in the coming weeks, so stay patient in the meantime.
+Nevertheless, all work done for this honors thesis is present in this repo.

 # kFactorVAE: Self-Supervised Regularization for Better A.I.
 Disentanglement

 This repo. contains all work conducted for my honors thesis project at William & Mary.
-It contains a few subdirectories for different VAE-based models I investigated, notably FactorVA in the `FactorVAE` folder, Beta-VAE from the `Disentangling` folder, and Beta-TCVAE from the `beta-tcvae` folder.
+It contains a few subdirectories for different VAE-based models I investigated, notably FactorVAE in the `FactorVAE` folder, Beta-VAE from the `Disentangling` folder, and Beta-TCVAE from the `beta-tcvae` folder.

 # Reproducing Results
 Head over to the [`thesis_dsprites_scripts`](./FactorVAE/thesis_dsprites_scripts) directory's `README` file.

 ## Useful Things Learned

+This is just for personal memory's sake or for your own benefit too, in case you were curious as to the minor techniques I have acquired.

+TODO: update this.

 (1) How to make a forked repository private